ETrives/calipR/README.md

 #### Trackmate Annotation Tutorial (automatic)

 If you don't have it, download Fiji [from here](https://fiji.sc/), it already contains the trackmate plugin.

+-   To open the trackmate plugin : Open Fiji > Plugins > Tracking > Trackmate
+-   A pop up will ask you to swap z by t, click yes and the trackmate window will open

+In the Trackmate window

+-   click next
+-   select the detector you want (algorithm used for cell segmentation)
+    - note that trackmate provides several options, included cellpose and stardist.
+However they are not directly installed.
+    - in the main Fiji window go to Help > update > Manage update sites
+        - then type trackmate and select all the trackmate extensions you want
+        - restart Fiji, open the trackmate plugin again.
+Now in the Detector options you will find the ones you selecter
+        - this will however not be sufficient.
+For each extension, specific instructions are written on this tab, so you need to follow them
+-   proceed with cell segmentation and where you are satisfied